SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Churning Trunk**
 >
 > The cryptic is constantly surrounded by a 1 aura of swirling debris that obscures their form.
 Ranged abilities that target the cryptic take a bane.
-Additionally, any enemy who enters the aura for the first time in a round or starts their turn there takes 5 damage
+Additionally, any enemy who enters the aura for the first time in a round or starts their turn there takes 5 damage.

 > ⭐️ **Seismic Step**
 >